sulfierry/autoencoder_molecules/README.md

 ## Molecule Similarity Finder

 The code is designed to identify similar molecules between two distinct datasets, using a pre-trained ChemBERTa model to extract vector representations (embeddings) from SMILES notations.
 These representations are then used to calculate the similarity between the molecules of the two sets.
+Also these representations can be used for various applications, such as drug discovery, molecule optimization, and much more.

 ## How it Works